Andy Hayman: News of the World phone hacking affair

 Hayman was in charge of the initial inquiry into phone hacking by the News of the World.
 In April 2010 The Guardian reported that he "subsequently left the police to work for News International as a columnist."
 He has contributed to The Times, owned by NI, and there has "written in defence of the police investigation and maintained there were 'perhaps a handful' of hacking victims."

 Hayman appeared before the Home Affairs Select Committee on 12 July 2011 when he confirmed that he had received hospitality from people he was investigating in relation to a criminal offence, although he regarded this as normal and operational matters were not discussed.

 During this hearing, Select Committee member Lorraine Fullbrook said that the public saw him as a "dodgy geezer" for the financial and sexual allegations surrounding his resignation from the police, for his "cosying up to the executives of News International" and for "the disaster" of his enquiry into the phone hacking scandal.
-Simon Hoggart wrote of Hayman's appearance that: